Past LISO Events: 2010-2020

 Lorenza Mondada (French and General Linguistics, University of Basel)

-"Multiactivity in social interaction: the methodical organization of multiple temporalities"
+"Multiactivity in social interaction: The methodical organization of multiple temporalities"

 Margaret Whitney O'Malley (Education, UCSB)